Our Mission and Purpose

 How can I keep up to date with what is going on?

+We have an Events page, a News page and Facebook page.
+On the welcome page you will see a list of this month's notices.
 The Third Age Trust also has regular newsletters to which you can subscribe.

-The table below shows the names and email contact links for our Management Committee who are volunteers, voted for at an AGM.
+The table below shows the names and email contact links for our Trustee Committee who are volunteers, voted for at an AGM.
 They take on their role for 3 years.
 They are Trustees of the charitable organisation and manage the day to day running of the membership.
 If you are interested in a committee role please get in touch with either the chair person or the business secretary via the link below and information will be sent to you.

 | Chair | Jill Murphy |

-| Vice Chair | Jean Brown |
+| Vice Chair | Eileen Whitaker |

 | Treasurer | Colin Woodhouse |